Week 6 - Cloud and Azure Essentials

 Your weather pipeline runs for about 30 seconds: it fetches data, transforms it, writes to Postgres, and exits.
 On a VM, you would pay for 24 hours to run 30 seconds of work.
 With Container Apps Jobs, you pay for those 30 seconds (and Azure has a generous free tier: 180,000 vCPU-seconds/month, so small pipelines cost nothing).

-This is the same IaaS-to-PaaS shift you saw in Chapter 1: instead of managing infrastructure yourself, you let the platform handle it.
+This is the same IaaS-to-PaaS shift you saw in Introduction to Cloud and Azure: instead of managing infrastructure yourself, you let the platform handle it.
 Every cloud provider has equivalent services (AWS Fargate, Google Cloud Run), the concept is the same.

 Container Apps supports two modes: